-During 2018, the Township entered into a lease purchase agreement for a Ford Interceptor for the Fire Department.
-The lease is for a five-year period, carries an interest rate of 4.23% and has a final maturity date of June 7, 2022.
+During 2018, the Township entered into note payable agreement for a Ford Interceptor for the Fire Department.
+The note is for a five-year period, carries an interest rate of 4.23% and has a final maturity date of June 7, 2022.
 The lease purchase agreement is being paid from the ambulance and emergency fund.